KevinDockx/HttpCache/README.md

 The default cache store was created as a thread-safe, immutable store with this scenario in mind - it's safe to use across different HttpClient instances & across different threads.

+You can also input various options by passing in an HttpCacheHandlerSettings instance.
+Have a look at the Wiki for more information on what the options entail.

 And that's it - you're ready to go! :)